mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 end
 ```

-This code shows us that I am compiling the Elixir AST into markup all in one pass and I utilizing some global state to store the compiled markup.
+This code illustrates that I am compiling the Elixir AST into markup all in one pass and utilizing some global state to store the compiled markup.

 Named Slots, the feature that I want to build before cutting the v0.6.0 release, would be extremely complex or impossible to write with the architecture I described above.

+Let's discuss the AST and the benefits.

 ## Temple AST